 Check fillets for bones before battering, running your finger against the grain of the flesh usually works to find them.
 I keep a pair of tweezers in the kitchen for pulling out fishbones, but fingers work just as well.

-1/2 teaspoon baking powder
+1/2 cup all purpose flour1/2 teaspoon baking powder

 1/4 teaspoon salt